DworkinLab/episodicSequenceData/create_mpileup_BWA.md

 ```

-###Step 6
+### Step 6

 Change names to match

 In order for easier run through, change names to common names (ending in _L001_RX_001.fastq.gz or _L002_RX_001.fastq.gz)

   - Change using mv function: easiest method would be to copy and paste with changes already made for ones you want

   - Change to match F38SelR2_GATCAG_L001_R2_001.fastq.gz style

   - should be same start

   - all L003 = L001

   - all L004 = L002 (etc.)

-##Scripts: copy the file/directory paths above into each script
+## Scripts: copy the file/directory paths above into each script
-###Nano in scripts directory for each step below
+### Nano in scripts directory for each step below
 __________________________________________________________________________________

 ### Trimmomatic

 Flags:

     -phred33 = may not need to be specified
     -trimlog = log of trim outputs
     -IlluminaClip = adapter removal (${adapter})
     -LEADING & TRAILING = 3; removal at start end end if below quality
     -MINLEN = minimum length of 36
     -MAXINFO = adaptive quality (balance b/w length and quality) = 0.5

+Script:
 ```
 #! /bin/bash